Fort Grant, Arizona: Fort Grant Historical Museum

 The Fort Grant Historical Museum was once located in the lobby of the administration building, outside the prison grounds.
 The museum featured artifacts and photos about the fort's military history up through its history as a state reformatory and later as a state prison.

 Fort Grant no longer has a visitor area or museum.
 Visitors are not allowed on prison property unless it is to visit an incarcerated inmate.
 The administration building has been closed and has no known plans to reopen.

 Climate

-According to the Köppen Climate Classification system, Fort Grant has a semi-arid climate, abbreviated "BSk" on climate maps.
+According to the Köppen climate classification, Fort Grant has a semi-arid climate, BSk' on climate maps.